LarsBesselmann/JAX-RPC_Demo/README.md

 		<kbd>![](./images/media/AMADevTools_JAXRCP_service_ModernizeToLiberty_04.png)</kbd>

-	5. The wizard has detected that theh application uses JAX-RPC.
+	5. The wizard has detected that the application uses JAX-RPC.
 Click on **Proceed** to start the automated conversion to JAX-WS.

 		<kbd>![](./images/media/AMADevTools_JAXRCP_service_ModernizeToLiberty_05.png)</kbd>